Solomonmuli/my_self/ReadMe.md

 <!-- my bio -->
 ## About MySelf

-I am solomon a student at Moringa school.
-I am also passionate about coding and creation Websites. i look forward to be a world-class developer in the future and offer solutions to real-world problems.
+I am solomon a student at Moringa school from Kenya, based in Nairobi.
+I am also passionate about coding and creating Websites. i look forward to be a world-class developer in the future and offer solutions to real-world problems.

 |NO |PROJECTS| LANGUAGE USED|
 | ---| ---|---|